Skip to main content

 • Pick Voice Type if you want consistent accuracy and predictable latency with a one-time App Store purchase.

-• Pick Wispr Flow if you need provider‑managed storage/editing and are fine with a cloud‑based workflow.
+• Pick Wispr Flow if you need provider-managed storage or editing and are comfortable with a cloud workflow.

 At a glance